The 10 BEST things to do in Bali in 2023 (plus 55 more!)

 Al Fresco Dining at La Lucciola in Seminyak, Bali

-Bali is known for its vibrant culinary scene and it's a foodie paradise, with an array of restaurants serving up traditional Balinese dishes, fusion cuisine, and international flavors.
-Here are the top three places to eat in Bali that are a must-visit for foodies:
+Bali is known for its vibrant culinary scene and it's a foodie paradise, with an array of restaurants serving up traditional Balinese dishes, fusion cuisine, and international flavours.

 Naughty Nuri’s Warung Seminyak